opdev1004/op-blogger-themes/README.md

 # OP Blogger Themes

+## Notice

+It is found that fusion theme is not SEO for google search.
+The theme is working fine and gives great experience for reader and blog owner.
+However since it is using javascript to change some of design in webpage, the google search console won't render what we actually experience.
+It is strongly advised not to use any op blogger theme that use JS to change its mobile design.
+Don't use themes listed below
+* Fusion
+* RT
+* Today

 ## Description:
 OP Blogger Themes are for blogger theme development.
 Main purpose of this project is to have clean base blogger theme for people to develope theme easily.